logo: soccer ball in a cardboard box

 The code that powers SportsArchive is free and open source software available under the MIT License.
 You can find it on GitHub.
 Credits and more license details can be found in the repository's readme.

-The to-do list for this project is managed on Trello.
+The to-do lists for this project are managed on Trello: Code, Content

 SportsArchive takes a lot of my time and has some server costs.
 If you'd like to support the project, you can toss a few bucks my way via PayPal.